-Come visit us in Hamilton, Michigan.
+Come visit us in Hamilton, Michigan or our new studio at 196 West 29th Suite B Holland, Michigan.
 We’re a high quality restoration studio providing services for artwork, furniture, and other treasured objects.
 We also produce museum-quality custom frames.
 Please call us for an appointment.

 Member American Institute for Conservation of Historic and Artistic Works.